- Get link

 Updated (2015) Kanin Club Review --- Featured dish and its service

-Kanin Club restaurant known for Filipino cuisine are still considered by many when it comes to average get-together occasions.
+Kanin Club restaurants known for Filipino cuisine are still considered by many when it comes to average get-together occasions.
 KC put together and applied little tweaks to a home-cooked version of some of the traditional Filipino food served in our dining tables.
-The restaurant mention from the list of experimented dishes they had that the concept of recipes was followed by others.
+The restaurant mentioned from the list of experimented dishes they had that the concept of recipes was followed by others.

-By September 2015, here's an update of Kanin Club sought after menu.
+By September 2015, here's an update of the Kanin Club sought after menu.

 Thai Green Mango Salad Php190 |

 Thai green mango salad and ensaladang talong were both done nicely, they captured the simplicity in terms of taste and plating.
-Crispy liempo is like a toasted bacon (our home-cooked version mas masarap! hahaha!
+Crispy liempo is like toasted bacon (our home-cooked version mas masarap! hahaha!
 The process: boil-drain-oven-toast-chilled-pan fry.
 Plus we made a very irresistible vinegar dip plunge into native garlic, native onions, black pepper, lots of chili and apple cider).
-In other words, "walang panlaban ang 3-sauce ni Kanin Club, those dips they served were all ready-made served from grocery bottle, no effort I must say!
+In other words, "walang panlaban ang 3-sauce ni Kanin Club, those dips they served were all ready-made served from grocery bottles.

 Crispy Liempo Php160 |